 Overview – Namibia

-Namibia is characterized by its desert habitat and a remarkable variety of landforms.
-This harsh environment forms a magnificent backdrop for a different kind of safari.
+Namibia is characterized by its desert habitat.
+The harsh environment forms a magnificent backdrop for a different kind of safari.
 Animal populations are smaller, but sightings in this sparse setting tend to be rewarding.
-Not to be missed is Etosha National Park, a seasonal wildlife magnet.
+Not to be missed is Etosha Pan, the largest salt pan in Africa and a seasonal wildlife magnet.

 Pros & Cons

 The open, arid landscape of Namibia doesn’t support animals in great numbers, but you’ll certainly have no trouble seeing the ones that do live here.
 These include plenty of wildebeest, zebra, lion and elephant, with large groups congregating in Etosha.
 The country is particularly good for seeing cheetah, which are widespread, while the more elusive black rhino and brown hyena confine themselves to coastal locations.

 A subtropical desert climate is the norm in Namibian parks.
 In the winter (May to October), this means barely any rain and afternoon temperatures that usually stay below 28°C/82°F. The rain finally arrives a few months into summer (November to April), accompanied by humidity, and fierce heat in the desert areas that approaches 40°C/104°F.

 The sunny, virtually cloudless days of the Dry season (May to October) are a very pleasant time to visit.
 Although from June to August it can get very chilly overnight and in the early morning.
 The Dry season also happens to be the best time for wildlife watching, as animals gather around any water and are easy to find.

 Emma is an award-winning travel writer for Rough Guides, National Geographic Traveller, Travel Africa magazine and The Independent.